Tourin House & Gardens, Cappoquin, County Waterford P51 YYIK

 DSC_0518

 I had emailed in advance and they knew we were coming.
 We were greeted by Susie and her son Edward.
 Susie gave us a quick run down as to why there are many estate houses in the area: it’s because of the Blackwater River.
 It runs in from the sea and Cappoquin is strategically situated.
 Salterbridge and Tourin, nearby, were owned by a pair of brothers, the Musgraves.
 The original house on this site was built in about 1750 by Richard Musgrave on land which had been acquired from the Lismore Castle Estate, from the Earls of Cork.
-[1] Richard was the elder son of Richard Musgrave of Wortley, Yorkshire, who settled in Ireland, whose younger son was Christopher, who settled at Tourin.
+[1] Richard was the elder son of Richard Musgrave of Wortley, Yorkshire, who settled in Ireland, whose younger son was Christopher (1715-1787) who settled at Tourin.
 We visited Tourin later that afternoon.

 47065894064_81ff455617_o

 Front, with three bay projecting centre, and one of the two wings.
 The projecting centre has a glazed porch, a parapet, and plain pilasters between the bays which rise the height of the two storeys.
 The wings are one bay, and have a one-storey three sided bow.
+Photograph © Jennifer Winder-Baggot, www.irishhistorichouses.com

-Mark Bence Jones describes Salterbridge in A Guide to Irish Country Houses as a two storey house of 1849, built onto the front of an earlier house.
-[2] It is not known how much of the original house has been retained.
 Richard Musgrave died in 1785 (an information leaflet which Susie’s husband Philip gave us, tells us that Richard Musgrave’s memorial, by William Paty of Bristol, can be seen in Lismore Cathedral).
-Musgrave’s daughter Janet, who had married Anthony Chearnley (1716-1755 [3]) of Affane (County Waterford), inherited the property.
-The house, which in the nineteenth century was at the centre of an estate of over 18,000 acres, passed in turn to their son Richard Chearnley, and it remained in the ownership of the Chearnley family until 1947, when it was bought by Susie’s husband’s family, the Wingfields of Suffolk.
+Musgrave’s daughter Janet, who had married Anthony Chearnley (d. around 1786 [3]) of Affane (County Waterford), inherited the property.

 Salterbridge, photograph courtesy of myhome.ie

-The 1849 front was built for Richard Chearnley, but the builder or architect is not known.
+The 1849 front was built for Richard Chearnley (1807-1863), but the builder or architect is not known.
 The house is in the “Regency Picturesque” style.
 Bence-Jones writes that the house extends around three sides of a courtyard, enclosed on the fourth side by a screen wall with an arch.
 I wouldn’t have been able to tell that the house forms a u-shape, it’s not obvious from the ground.

 The 1849 front consists of a three bay centre, with a parapet (a low protective wall along the edge of a roof, bridge, or balcony) and tall grey limestone pilasters between the bays (a pilaster is a flat rectangular pier or column projecting slightly from the wall – the Irish Aesthete describes these ones as Tuscan) [4][5].
 There are three cut limestone steps up to the projecting front door porch, which is single bay, single storey with a flat roof.
 The house has two storey one bay wings with eaved roofs and single storey three sided bows, as Bence-Jones describes, and Wyatt windows were installed.
 A Wyatt window, according to Bence-Jones, a rectangular triple window, named after the English architect, James Wyatt (1747-1813).
 The porch is glazed and in the Classical style.
 The wings have pilasters at their front end similar to the four limestone pilasters of the centre block and the bow parapets match parapet of the central porch and block.